 If you listen closely to the words preschoolers use, you'll find that their vocabulary is not as innocent as we might hope.
-Their conversations arepeppered with aggressive phrases.
+Their conversations are peppered with aggressive phrases.
 Some are simple adult curses.
 Others, such as "poo-poo head," are unique to young children.

 Children learn the meanings of most words from the context in which they're used.
-That's why a toddler may ask for "milk" when she wants something else todrink.
+That's why a toddler may ask for "milk" when she wants something else to drink.
 For her, "milk" is simply the word associated with drinking.
 She has derived the meaning of that word from what happens when she says it.

-Tools for getting attention
+Tools for Getting Attention

 It's important to understand not only why children speak this way, but also how their interpretations of these words are often quite different from ours.

-- Ignore them.
 Most of the time, young children who curse or use foul language repeatedly are doing so because of the extra attention it gets them.
 Ignoring their behavior usually causes them to move on to something else.
 It simply isn't as much fun if adults don't make a fuss over it.

-- Try to clean up your own act.
+Try to clean up your own act.
 Your children take many cues from you about what language is suitable in different situations.
 You can't expect a preschooler who's been encouraged to learn new words and to express herself clearly not to use the emotion-laden phrases she hears coming out of your mouth.